nitwhiz/gameboy/README.md

 A(nother) game boy emulator written in Go.

 This is meant to be used as a library, not a batteries-included emulator to play games.
-It's not focused on accuracy, but on ease to emulate frame-by-frame.
+It's not focused on ease to emulate frame-by-frame.

 # Features